4.4 Pro Forma Adjustments

 transaction.
 Transaction accounting adjustments to remove the historical

-balance sheet and income statement effects of any debt structures and to
+balance sheet and income statement effects of any refinanced or repaid

-recognize any significant changes to interest expense and deferred debt
+debt and to recognize any significant changes to interest expense and

 4.4.2.1.7 Other Material Transactions

-effect to other transactions that have occurred or are probable if such
+transactions that have occurred or are probable if such pro forma

-pro forma financial information would be material to investors.
-For
+financial information would be material to investors.
+For example, a

-example, a registrant may issue new debt or equity in advance of the
+registrant may issue new debt or equity in advance of the transaction.

-transaction.
-While this is not part of the business acquisition, it may
+While this is not part of the business acquisition, it may be considered

-be considered a material transaction that should be recognized as a
+a material transaction that should be recognized as a transaction

-transaction accounting adjustment in the pro forma financial information
+accounting adjustment in the pro forma financial information on the

 Example 4-12